v-vfarias/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/11-secure-data-access.md

 ## Lab complete

 You may choose to save your Power BI report, though it’s not necessary for this lab.
-In the next exercise, you’ll work with a pre-made starter file.

 1. Close the Microsoft Edge browser window.
 1. In Power BI Desktop, navigate to the **"File"** menu in the top left corner and select **"Save As"**.